projectcalico/calico/getting-started/windows-calico/demo.md

 ### Verify four pds have been created and are running

->[!Note]
+>**Note**: Launching the Windows pods is going to take some time depending on your network download speed.
->Launching the Windows pods is going to take sometime depending on your network download speed.
+{: .alert .alert-info}

 1. Open a powershell window.
 1. Using `kubectl` to list the pods in the `calico-demo` namespace.